Melanie-J-Baker/hashmap/README.md

 # hashmap

-HashMap data structure created as an assignment as part of the Odin Project Fullstack JavaScript course.
+HashMap data structure created (using JavaScript and Webpack) as an assignment for the Odin Project Fullstack JavaScript course.